 Part 1: RabbitMQ for beginners - What is RabbitMQ?

-The first part of RabbitMQ for beginners explains what RabbitMQ and message queueing is - the guide also gives a brief understanding of message queueing and defines important concepts.
+The first part of our guide, RabbitMQ for beginners, explains what RabbitMQ and message queueing is - it will give a brief understanding of message queueing and defines important concepts.
 The guide goes on to explain the steps to set up a connection and the basics of publishing/consuming messages from a queue.

 RabbitMQ is a message-queueing software also known as a message broker or queue manager.
-Simply said; it is software where queues are defined, to which applications connect in order to transfer a message or messages.
+In simple terms, RabbitMQ is a software where queues are defined, to which applications connect in order to send messages to each other.

 message queue

-A message can include any kind of information.
-It could, for example, have information about a process or task that should start on another application (which could even be on another server), or it could be just a simple text message.
-The queue-manager software stores the messages until a receiving application connects and takes a message off the queue.
-The receiving application then processes the message.
+A message can contain various types of information.
+It could, for example, include information about a process or task that should start on another application (which could even be on another server), or it could be just a simple text message.

 All articles from Getting Started with RabbitMQ can be downloaded as a free ebook here.